 Some of the children from last year have returned in a mentoring capacity to work with younger members.
 According to project leader Geraldine Nugent of Aosóg some of the benefits of last years project were; ‘Children were engaged in the whole project.
 Concentration improved as did self esteem’.

-The artist led the project in collaboration with Geraldine Nugent alongside other team members, Tracy Douglas and Chloe Gavin who is studying the Social Care BA at DIT Grangegorman.
+The artist led the project in collaboration with Geraldine Nugent alongside other team members, Tracy Douglas and Chloe Gavin who is studying the Social Care BA at TU Dublin Grangegorman.

-The project has been developed with Ann Curran, Anthony Haughey and Valerie Connor, lecturers at DIT Photography, Grangegorman.
+The project has been developed with Ann Curran, Anthony Haughey and Valerie Connor, lecturers at TU Dublin Photography, Grangegorman.
 Photography technician Kate O ’Brien has provided technical support and help facilitate workshops in the darkrooms and studios.
-Recent graduates Claire Behan and Billie Jonhson BA (hons) programmes in Photography on the Grangegorman campus have also be involved in the project helping facilitate workshops and document the project.
+Recent graduates Claire Behan and Billie Jonhson BA (hons) programmes in Photography on the Grangegorman campus have also been involved in the project helping to facilitate workshops and document the project.